mapage1714/blockchain-developer-bootcamp-final-project/README.md

 In order to create a Bet, a user will have to:
   - Choose a pair (among a list of supported coins/tokens) and the winner.
   - Choose a time period (could be hourly, daily, weekly or monthly).
-  - Set an amount (in ETH or WETH I don't know yet)
+  - Set an amount (in ETH or WETH, I don't know yet)

 In order to accept an open Bet a user will have to simply add the required amount to play.
 Once a bet is closed, nobody else can join neither can't be opened again.